 - You want to understand how to manage Exploratory Testing and to alleviate fears that Exploratory Testing is a license for chaos.

 There are no prerequisites in terms of testing experience.
 Delegates do need to bring laptops for the practical exercises.
+Delegates do need to bring laptops for the practical exercises.
+Laptops will need internet access and Microsoft Access for the two-day workshop.

 - Understand when and how to apply Exploratory Testing